-

 - The capstone explores areas of interest based on the integration of prior learning.

-- Recognize common Earth and environmental materials and dynamic processes in the Earth System and environment.
+- Recognize common Earth and environmental materials.

 - Understand the Earth as a system and be able to describe the broad attributes of and interactions within the Earth System and the environment through both short- and long-term perspectives, evaluate how and why it is changing today, and assess coupled human and natural system interactions.
-Understand the ecological and chemical systems of the environment.

 - Perform field measurements and simple calculations to collect, evaluate and interpret quantitative environmental or geological data.
 Understand the role that spatially explicit data and time series play in understanding environmental and hydrological sciences.